IVISO/camcalib/README.md

 You can purchase a license [here](https://www.camcalib.io/plans-pricing).

-You can find some charuco boards to get you started [here] (https://github.com/IVISO/camcalib/tree/main/charuco_boards).
+You can find some charuco boards to get you started [here](https://github.com/IVISO/camcalib/tree/main/charuco_boards).

 You can try camcalib 14 days for free.
 Just open the AppImage and create a demo key.
 The calibration results in the demo version are rounded.
 If you need results with higher precision, you need to buy a license [here](https://www.camcalib.io/plans-pricing).